Co-Designing Multimodal Systems for Accessible Asynchronous Dance Instruction

 \section{Method}

 We aimed to answer the following research questions:

-\begin{itemize} \item[\textbf{RQ1}] What are the current needs and design considerations of BLV learners seeking to learn dance on their own? \item[\textbf{RQ2}] How can we design accessible systems for dance learning with verbal narration, non-verbal audio, and/or haptics? \end{itemize} To incorporate the deep expertise and lived experience of relevant experts, we selected to use \textbf{co-design workshops} --- a participatory design approach that invites community members (\textit{e.g.}, BLV learners, dance instructors) to be creators and originators of the technology that they use rather than only end consumers~\cite{Magnusson2018codesigningVI}.
-Similar to prior co-design workshops~\cite{Magnusson2018codesigningVI, aflatoony2020ATmakers, valencia2021codesign}, we aimed to incorporate perspectives of not only potential end consumers of the technology (BLV dance learners) but also relevant experts in dance instruction (BLV and sighted dance instructors), and experts in multimodal technologies (audio description, sound design, haptics) to build on their complementary expertise.
+\begin{itemize} \item[\textbf{RQ1}] What are the current needs and design considerations of BLV learners seeking to learn dance asynchronously? \item[\textbf{RQ2}] How can we design systems to make asynchronous dance instruction accessible through verbal narration, non-verbal audio, and/or haptics? \end{itemize} To incorporate the deep expertise and lived experience of people with disabilities and relevant experts, we selected to use \textbf{co-design workshops} --- a participatory design approach that invites community members (\textit{e.g.}, BLV learners, dance instructors) to be creators and originators of the technology that they use rather than only end consumers~\cite{kane2014collaboratively, Magnusson2018codesigningVI}.
+Similar to prior co-design workshops~\cite{Magnusson2018codesigningVI, aflatoony2020ATmakers, valencia2021codesign}, we aimed to incorporate perspectives of not only potential end consumers of the technology (BLV dance learners) but also relevant experts in dance instruction (BLV and sighted dance instructors), and experts in multimodal technologies (audio description, sound design, haptics) to build on their complementary perspectives.